Conversation at scale

 01

 Using social networks as a complementary channel for customer support can provide a much needed buffer for customer service teams.
+It needs structure, experience of the audience, swift responses and attentiveness in order to uphold a well-oiled machine.
 Without the correct framework however, this can become a distraction and even a hindrance to the entire customer support system, which can in turn carry reputational and brand risk.

 Using an ‘always-on’ approach to customer service will work in any organisation’s favour; customers want to communicate with service providers by whatever means they see fit.
 Opening customer support up to all available channels (email, telephone, social media) will undoubtedly have a positive effect on brand sentiment.
 The customer is at the heart of every organisation – ensuring they are happy with your products and services is key.